 Therefore, (although I do not wish to breach any copy laws), it is essential to repeat it here.
 Unfortunately, we are unable to credit the source.

 Just this side of heaven is a place called Rainbow Bridge.

-All the animals who have been ill and old are restored to health and vigour; those who were hurt or maimed are made whole and strong again, just as we remember them in our dreams of days and times gone by.
+All the animals who have been ill and old are restored to health and vigor.
+Those who were hurt or maimed become whole and strong again, and we remember them in our dreams of times gone by.